11/14/2024

 Mygge

-I think what we could remind everyone is that September, October and November are very important periods in terms of sales for Asmode.
+I think what we could remind everyone is September, October, November are very important periods in terms of sales for Asmodee.
 So that is also why the months that precede are the months that we build up inventory.
 And then as we go into the peak season period, that's where we generate the sales.
 And therefore, the latter part of Q3 and Q4 is the period where we start converting that cash.
 And no surprises expected this year.

 speaker